 What is this screen for?
 It is used to connect your system to the HME CLOUD.
 Your installer generally configures this screen during the initial installation and setup.

 Why is it needed?
 Having a cloud connection is useful for sending diagnostic reports, troubleshooting connection issues, and receiving additional support like software upgrades.
 Also, your records and data history are backed up and stored in the HME CLOUD.

-Example: Fig 5.2 shows you have selected "YES" for the USE HME CLOUD feature.
+Example: Fig 5.2 shows you have turned the HME CLOUD feature "ON".
 The CONNECTION STATUS shows that you are connected to the cloud.
 The ACCOUNT EMAIL ADDRESS is populated when you are registered.
 To change this email address, you must first unregister using the Unregister button.
 An email address only needs to be entered if you have an account set up.
-If not, leave blank, click "Save," and then the "Refresh" button to connect.
+If not, leave blank, and click "Save" to connect.